 As I approach the summit I lose the trail and begin scrambling through the scree towards the mess of prayer flags and cairns.

 This turns out to be a terrible decision (as most of my decisions are).

-Now just a few dozen meters below the summit I literally feel as though my body may simply decide it’s time to turn off and collapse me into a pile of useless frozen human (how long before someone comes to my aid, I wonder).
+Now just a few dozen meters below the summit I literally feel as though my body may simply decide it’s time to turn off and collapse me into a pile of useless frozen humans (how long before someone comes to my aid, I wonder).

 After what feels like forever, and what probably looks fairly ridiculous, I reach the summit of Kala Patthar where I have a clear and unobstructed view of the highest mountain on Earth (that’s Mount Everest in case you’ve managed to avoid learning that fact).

 As the sun rises, so do more hikers, and after about an hour of idle sitting (and frenzied water drinking), I have seen a lot of trekkers summit and then be forced down by the cold.

 Seems the gear I brought turned out to be exactly what I needed to keep comfortable.

 Soon I decide I’ve had my fill at what very well may be (but hopefully isn’t) the highest elevation I will ever know.